 December 7, 2015

 In January of this year, political analyst Norman Ornstein lost his 34-year-old son, Matthew, to accidental carbon monoxide poisoning.
 While Matthew’s death was a tragic blow to family and friends, it was not the kind of out-of-the-blue shock that comes with absolutely no forewarning.
-Matthew, as Ornstein says in New York Times op-edpublished last month, had struggled with mental illness for 10 years, which contributed to poor decision making and his untimely death.
+Matthew, as Ornstein says in a New York Times op-edpublished last month, had struggled with mental illness for 10 years, which contributed to poor decision making and his untimely death.

 A resident scholar with the American Enterprise Institute and writer for The Atlantic and Washington Post, Ornstein says that perhaps the most difficult aspect of Matthew’s death was the inability of family and friends to help treat Matthew’s mental health challenges after he had his initial psychotic break.